rmrk-team/evm-sample-contracts/contracts/MultiResource/README.md

 A *resource* is a type of output for an NFT, usually a media file.

-A resource can be an image, a movie, a PDF file, or even a BASE (a special entity - see [here](https://docs.rmrk.app/lego25-equippable)).
+A resource can be an image, a movie, a PDF file,...
 A multi-resource NFT is one that can output a different resource based on specific contextual information, e.g. load a PDF if loaded into a PDF reader, vs. loading an image in a virtual gallery.

 A resource is NOT an NFT or a standalone entity you can reference.
 It is part of an NFT - one of several outputs it can